-Purpose of the To enhance the social, cultural or recreational activities recreational investment in the and sporting infrastructure of the city.

-Reserve of the city.

-Use of reserve To provide financial support to cultural events and frameworks and review though the annual accounts and annual estimates process.
+- Purpose of the ReserveTo enhance the social, cultural or recreational activities of the city. - Use of reserve To provide financial support to cultural events and investment in the recreational and sporting infrastructure of the city. - Management and Control Management and control is maintained through established financial management reporting frameworks and review though the annual accounts and annual estimates process.